memoizr/snitch/README.md

 The library is actually very small and a complete detailed overview can be had in a matter of hours.
 Powerful features such as guards, middleware and others are built on top of a small number of core concepts, and really there isn't any magic involved.
 The codebase only has a few thousand lines of code.
 Given a fluency of the Kotlin language it should be one of the easiest frameworks to truly understand how it works.
 Really it's just a thin wrapper around the embedded web server.

 #### Learning resources
-Please refer to the 'example` folder for a reference implementation of a simple reddit-like service.
+Please refer to the [example](example) folder for a reference implementation of a simple reddit-like service.
 The example tries to have production-like qualities such as handling authorization and authentication, database interaction, it shows how it works well and integrates with dependency injection libraries such as Shank.
-Also please refer to the wiki for a more detailed overview of the library as well as tutorials.
+Also, please refer to the [docs](docs/Docs.md) for a more detailed overview of the library as well as tutorials.

 #### Community support
 Join us on our slack channel at https://join.slack.com/t/snitch-f to ask questions, get help, or just to chat.
 We're a small but growing community but we're friendly and we're always happy to help.